Overview

 About the role:

-This is a full-time post (35 hours per week), and you will be offered a fixed-term contract until 30/11/26.
+This is a full-time post (35 hours per week) and you will be offered a fixed term contract until 31/03/2028 with the possibility of further extension dependent on funding.

 Research staff at King’s are entitled to at least 10 days per year (pro-rata) for professional development.
 This entitlement, from the Concordat to Support the Career Development of Researchers, applies to Postdocs, Research Assistants, Research and Teaching Technicians, Teaching Fellows and AEP equivalent up to and including grade 7.
 Visit the Centre for Research Staff Development for more information.